bhits/dss/docs/docker-image-desc.md

 ## Start a DSS instance

-Be sure to familiarize yourself with the repository's [README.md](https://github.com/bhits/dss-api) file before starting the instance.
+Be sure to familiarize yourself with the repository's [README.md](../README.md) file before starting the instance.

 `docker run  --name dss -d bhits/dss:latest <additional program arguments>`

-*NOTE: In order for this API to fully function as a microservice in the Consent2Share application, it is required to setup the dependency microservices and the support level infrastructure.
+*NOTE: In order for this service to fully function as a microservice in the Consent2Share application, it is required to setup the dependency microservices and the support level infrastructure.
 Please refer to the Consent2Share Deployment Guide in the corresponding Consent2Share release (see [Consent2Share Releases Page](https://github.com/bhits/consent2share/releases)) for instructions to setup the Consent2Share infrastructure.*

 ## Configure